Scheidegg, Bavaria: Tourism

 Scheidegg has a capacity of about 3,200 guests.
 Every year about 450,000 stays are booked.
 Consequently, Scheidegg is among the 10 largest spas and tourist resorts in the Allgäu/Swabia region.

 Culture and sights

-The Catholic parish church of St. Gallus, featuring paintings by Ludwig Glötzle from Munich, and the evangelical resurrection church with an accessible maze, can be found in the town centre.
+The Catholic parish church of St. Gallus, featuring paintings by Ludwig Glötzle from Munich, can be found in the town centre, and the Lutheran Auferstehungskirche (Church of the Resurrection) contains an accessible maze created by the artist Max Schmelcher in 2001.
 Scheidegg has 13 chapels in its vicinity, one of which is ecumenical.
 All the chapels are connected with the aforementioned churches and the Kreuzberg by the small and large ecumenical chapel route, which is unique in Germany.
 Scheidegg is located on the Westallgäuer Käsestraße (Westallgäu cheese route), and the local alpine dairy in the district of Böserscheidegg can be visited, including a tasting of Allgäuer Emmentaler and other local cheeses.
 Other attractions include the reptile zoo, the museum of local history and the Scheidegger Wasserfälle (Scheidegg waterfalls).
 There are the "Original Scheidegger Wasserfälle", with a service and parking lot, as well as the surrounding waterfalls: Hasenreuter Wasserfälle, Schwedenhöhle and Rickenbachfälle.